 4. Make Sure You Floss

 While flossing often seems like a chore, it performs miracles when it comes to keeping your gums healthy.
-It removes tartar and plaque that would otherwise stay trapped between your teeth and gums.
+It removes food debris and plaque that would otherwise stay trapped between your teeth and gums.
 Plaque and tartar build-up leads to the swelling of your gums.
 So, try to floss at least once a day.

 5. Use Mouthwash (when advised and not long term)